 Coming back to our blog post example, in any next request you can grab the BlogPost by calling a simple finder method:

-Here the variable $blogPost will be of the type MyApp\Document\BlogPost with no magic whatsoever being attached to that object.
+with no magic whatsoever being attached to that object.
 There will be some magic required later on described in the Object-Graph Traversal section, but its the most unspectacular magic we could come up with.

 If you know how CouchDB works you are probably now asking yourself how the HTTP View API of CouchDB is integrated into Doctrine CouchDB ODM to offer convenience finder methods such as MongoDB or a relational database would easily allow.
 The answer may shock you: There is no magic query API provided except the previously shown query by ID (UUID or any assigned document ID) by default.
-You have to actively mark fields as indexed to be able to access them using equality constraints.
+You have to actively mark fields as "indexed" to be able to access them using equality constraints.

 The reason for this approach is easily explained.
 While Doctrine CouchDB could potentially generate a bunch of powerful views for you that allow querying all fields by different means could potentially lead to a performance problem for your application down the road.
 Views in CouchDB come at a price: The more there are the slower your CouchDB gets.
 A view that indexes all fields of all documents would be much too large, so you have to construct the views yourself or use the indexing attributes to generate a simple query.